 would look like:

-enchilada/ pubspec.yaml pubspec.lock * README.md LICENSE asset/ guacamole.css benchmark/ make_lunch.dart packages/ ** bin/ enchilada packages/ ** doc/ getting_started.md example/ lunch.dart packages/ ** lib/ enchilada.dart tortilla.dart src/ beans.dart queso.dart packages/ ** test/ enchilada_test.dart tortilla_test.dart packages/ ** tool/ generate_docs.dart web/ index.html main.dart style.css
+enchilada/ .packages * pubspec.yaml pubspec.lock ** README.md CHANGELOG.md LICENSE benchmark/ make_lunch.dart packages/ *** bin/ enchilada packages/ *** doc/ api/ **** getting_started.md example/ lunch.dart packages/ *** lib/ enchilada.dart tortilla.dart guacamole.css src/ beans.dart queso.dart packages/ *** test/ enchilada_test.dart tortilla_test.dart packages/ *** tool/ generate_docs.dart web/ index.html main.dart style.css

 enchilada/ pubspec.yaml pubspec.lock

-Every package will have a pubspec, a file named
+Every package has a pubspec, a file named

 pubspec.yaml, in the root directory of the package.
 That’s what makes it a